jackaltx/solti/solti.md

 # SOLTI - Systems Oriented Laboratory Testing & Integration

+Kept for history.
+Remove if not used by end of 2026.

 ## Overview

 SOLTI provides a comprehensive framework for testing and integrating system components in a controlled environment.
 The project emphasizes methodical testing, system behavior analysis, and component integration.

+The interesting component of this is how I am [developing](Development.md) it.

 ## Goal